Sewickley Academy: History

 Founded in 1838 as a boys' school by William Nevin and John Champ, Sewickley Academy is the oldest independent school in western Pennsylvania.
-It was first located in a house owned by Squire John Way, a brick building that still stands on Beaver Road in Sewickley.
+It was first located in a house owned by Squire John Way, a brick building still on Beaver Road in Sewickley.
 Boarding students came from several southern states, including Virginia and a few from as far south as New Orleans, Louisiana, arriving by steamboat and railway to study with local day students from the Pittsburgh area.

-During its early history, the school went through several iterations, moving four times around the Sewickley area and even briefly closing three times (once during the Civil War, when southern students returned home and a number of the remaining older boys and teachers joined the war effort).
-In 1865 the school reopened as a day school.
+During its early history, the school went through several iterations, moving four times around the Sewickley area and even briefly closing three times (once during the Civil War, when southern students returned home and several of the remaining older boys and teachers joined the war effort).
+In 1865, the school reopened as a day school.
 Two local girls' primary schools closed in the early 1900s.
 After integrating these girls into its academic program, the Academy became a co-educational day school when it settled onto its present campus in 1925.

 Under the leadership of Headmaster Cliff Nichols (1951 – 1981), the Academy expanded slowly from a neighborhood school into a more regional institution.
 For much of its history, the Academy had only educated students through Grade 9.
-At that point, they then left to attend and complete their secondary education at other boarding and day schools in the Pittsburgh area.
-However, in 1963 Mr. Nichols hired James E. Cavalier.
+At that point, they left to attend and complete their secondary education at other boarding and day schools in the Pittsburgh area.
+However, in 1963, Mr. Nichols hired James E. Cavalier.
 He delegated him to program and build a Senior School (one class year at a time).
 The first class graduated from this new Senior School in 1966.

 Only four years later, on 10 January 1970, a fire destroyed the main building of the Middle School.
-Soon after this sad event, Mr. Nichols and the Board of Trustees initiated a capital campaign to fund the significant repair and expansion of the main building and add several new buildings.
-Later, the Academy commissioned a comprehensive Campus Master Plan (1998 - 2000) that further transformed its education facilities, adding an entirely new classroom building for the Middle School, a central library for the Middle and Senior Schools, reconfiguring and reintegrating many other buildings on campus.
+Soon after this sad event, Nichols and the Board of Trustees initiated a capital campaign to fund the significant repair and expansion of the main building and add several new buildings.
+Later, the Academy commissioned a comprehensive Campus Master Plan (1998 - 2000) that further transformed its education facilities, adding an entirely new classroom building for the Middle School and a central library for the Middle and Senior Schools, reconfiguring and reintegrating many other buildings on campus.

 In 2013, the school celebrated the 175th anniversary of its 1838 founding and the 50th anniversary of the inception of its Senior School.

-In 2021, in response to parent complaints about DEI initiatives, the school fired all of its black administrators and faculty, including its head of school, Kolia O'Connor.
+In 2021, in response to parent complaints about DEI initiatives, the school fired many black administrators and faculty, along with its head of school, Kolia O'Connor.
 The school subsequently settled a federal racial discrimination lawsuit.